Intelligence? (D4)

 Recap that humans interact, with feelings and emotion, and that Intelligence is a core subsystem for assessing an enterprise viability.

 As to the future: "superintelligence," driven by AI algorithmic advances and quantum computing WILL pose a huge threat to the control humans have over their destiny.
-It is easy to demonstrate this for an enterprise using VES and will feature in a Summer post in this VES Newsletter.
+It is easy to demonstrate this for an enterprise using VES and will feature in a Summer post in the VES Intelligence store...
+Now appearing as (D8).

 [1] E. Wenger, Communities of Practice - Learning, Meaning, and Identity, Cambridge: Cambridge University Press, 1998.